How to Manage Your own Dedicated Development Team

 - One-on-one communication

-Don't put individual communication to the backseat just because your dedicated development team is remote.
-It's equally important to keep your lines open in a remote environment as it is within the office walls.
+Don’t put individual communication to the backseat just because your dedicated development team works virtually.
+It’s equally important to keep your lines open in a virtual environment as it is within the office walls.
 Thus, you should stay approachable for one-on-one communication, using the tools to exchange messages outside the team chats, such as WhatsApp, Discord, Skype, etc.

 A well-established culture that encourages feedback can help you build the right kind of relationship between your dedicated development team and your local tech squad.
 Face-to-face communication is often the best avenue for feedback as it minimizes the misinterpretation that can occur while relying on text-based communication.

 A good rule to follow is to be detailed in your feedback.
 Even if you want a developer to rewrite code fast, it’s best to find the time to explain why their solution did not live up to the standards you expect.
 Make it a meaningful conversation where you go over the drawbacks and benefits of their solution and ask their opinion and concerns.
-This way, you promote a culture of trust and create a bond between you and team members.
+This way, you promote a culture of trust and create a bond between you and your dedicated development team.

 READ ALSO: Key Elements of Company Culture in Ukraine

 In our model at nCube, we build your own dedicated development team, composed in a custom way and in line with your developer needs.
-The team support and daily well-being of its members rest on our shoulders as we take care of their day-to-day comfort, team building events, and HR guidance.
+The support and daily well-being of your staff rest on our shoulders as we take care of their day-to-day comfort, team-building events, and HR guidance.
 We always go the extra mile to help you interweave developers into your home-based unit, establish good rapport and communication between you and your dedicated development team.
 Contact us to learn more about hiring a dedicated team with us.